com-lihaoyi/utest/readme.md

 The origin exception is stored as the `cause` of the `utest.AssertionError`, so the original stack trace is still available for you to inspect.

+uTest's smart asserts live on the `utest` package, and are brought into scope via `import utest._`.
+If you want to continue using the built-in Scala asserts, e.g. if you want custom messages if the assert fails, those remain available as `Predef.assert`.

 Arrow Asserts
 -------------